 I had no idea what to do when we got home with Harper, our first born.
-Does really any new Mom know what to expect when you get home from the Hospital.
+Does any new Mom really know what to expect when they get home from the Hospital?

 Spoiler alert, you sit and hold and stare at your newborn baby A LOT.
 Wondering how in the world your body made such an incredibly beautiful cuddly baby.

 As an Amazon Associate I earn from qualifying purchases.
 This means that when you click my links and buy something I earn a small commission at no cost to you.

 I remember being nervous.
 Like – You mean there won’t be other Adults around 24/7 – Nurses especially, where I can ask questions.
 Or “I have to give the Baby a Bath myself” something I had NEVER done before.
 Are you having the same thoughts?

 It’s OK you CAN and WILL do it!
 I promise, you will figure everything out and it will all be OK.
 To get you started I am sharing some things that helped me out when we had our first, plus some things I learned when I had my 2nd baby.

 Going home with your baby and surviving the first few weeks.

 TAKE IT EASY – You just pushed a watermelon out of your body ( or had it removed via C-section).
 There is nothing that important you HAVE to do right now.
 Who cares how dirty the house is or how much laundry you have to do, it will get done – eventually.

 Do not overdue it – you will regret it later.
 My first time around I had to have an episiotomy and I just did not sit down a lot and you know what, I was SO SORE.
 Second time around I had to push Nic out so fast I tore.
 I took it easy when I got home and stayed my butt on the couch as much as I could during the healing process and it made a huge difference.